 W-2 Placement Move to CMJ?
-Community Service Job (CSJ, CS1, CS2, CS3) No W-2 Transitions (W-2 T) No Custodial Parent Trial Employment Match Program (TMP) No Noncustodial Parent Trial Employment Match Program (TNP) Custodial Parent of an Infant (CMC) Sometimes , If the CMC participant was not in an At Risk Pregnancy (ARP), CSJ (including partial CSJ) or W-2 T placement prior to going into CMC, the individual may be considered for a CMJ placement.
+Community Service Job (CSJ, CS1, CS2, CS3) No W-2 Transitions (W-2 T) No Custodial Parent Trial Employment Match Program (TMP) No Noncustodial Parent Trial Employment Match Program (TNP) Custodial Parent of an Infant (CMC) Sometimes If the CMC participant was not in an At Risk Pregnancy (ARP), CSJ (including partial CSJ) or W-2 T placement prior to going into CMC, the individual may be considered for a CMJ placement.
 At-Risk Pregnancy No

-(ARP)

-(/ ((() If the woman in an ARP placement gives birth, she is eligible for a
+(ARP) (/ ((() If the woman in an ARP placement gives birth, she is eligible for a CMC placement.

-CMC placement.
 See CMC above.

-Case Management Yes

-Follow-up (CMF)

-Casa Managamant Individuals in a CMF, CMF+, or a CMU may be considered for a

-Case Management CMJ placement.
-However, moving from CMU, CMF+, or CMF to CMJ is only appropriate for individuals who are able to find and

-i ollow-up Flus (Civil +) keep full-time employment.
-This includes individuals who may be

-Case Management able to work full-time, but choose to only pursue part-time work.

-Underemployed (CMU)

-The W-2 agency must individually assess each CMF, CMF+, and

-CMU participant who loses employment to determine the reason for

-that employment loss.
-Loss of employment may indicate a hidden barrier that is making it difficult for the individual to maintain

-employment.
-The W-2 agency must pay particular attention to CMU,

-CMF+, and CMF participants who lose their jobs after only a short

-time.

-Case Management Sometimes

-Minor Parents (CMM) Kultura de la companya del companya de la companya del companya de la companya de

-If the minor parent turns 18, already has a high school diploma or equivalent and a work history, that minor parent may be considered

-for a CMJ.

-Case Management No

-Pregnant Woman

-(CMP) The CMP placement is for women who are pregnant and have no

-other custodial children.
-CMJ placement is only for custodial

-parents.
-If the woman in an CMP placement gives birth, she is eligible for a

-CMC placement.
+Case Management Yes Follow-up (CMF) Individuals in a CMF, CMF+, or a CMU may be considered for a Case Management CMJ placement.
+However, moving from CMU, CMF+, or CMF to Follow-up Plus (CMF+) CMJ is only appropriate for individuals who are able to find and keep full-time employment.
+This includes individuals who may be Case Management able to work full-time, but choose to only pursue part-time work.
+Underemployed (CMU) · · · · · · · · · · · · · · · · · · · The W-2 agency must individually assess each CMF, CMF+, and CMU participant who loses employment to determine the reason for that employment loss.
+Loss of employment may indicate a hidden barrier that is making it difficult for the individual to maintain employment.
+The W-2 agency must pay particular attention to CMU, CMF+, and CMF participants who lose their jobs after only a short time.
+Case Management Sometimes Minor Parents (CMM) If the minor parent turns 18, already has a high school diploma or equivalent and a work history, that minor parent may be considered for a CMJ.
+Case Management No Pregnant Woman 140 (CMP) The CMP placement is for women who are pregnant and have no other custodial children.
+CMJ placement is only for custodial parents.
+If the woman in an CMP placement gives birth, she is eligible for a Coco Monogomont CMC placement.
 See CMC above.

-Case Management Sometimes

-Noncustodial Parents

-(CMN) Kills NODI seems seems listers of the

-If the NCP becomes a custodial parent, he or she may be

-Stipends for considered for a CMJ placement.

-Noncustodial Parents

-(TSP)

-Case Management Sometimes

-Denied (CMD)

-If the extension denial reason was that the local labor market has

-jobs the participant could have gotten, the individual may be considered appropriate for CMJ
+Sometimes Case Management Noncustodial Parents Sometimes (CMN) (•) If the NCP becomes a custodial parent, he or she may be considered for a CMJ placement.
+Stipends for Noncustodial Parents (TSP) Case Management Sometimes Denied (CMD) If the extension denial reason was that the local labor market has jobs the participant could have gotten, the individual may be considered appropriate for CMJ

-obtidiation appropriate for Olvio